rxinoussouls/Jxckyz/README.md

 • 🖥️ Framework: WindUI — A modern, acrylic-style interface
 • ⚙️ Category: Gaming Automation & UI/UX Design
 🤝 Credits & Resources
-• 🧑‍💻 Lead Developer: jxckyz
+• 🧑‍💻 Lead Developer: Jxckyz
 • 🎨 Interface powered by: WindUI by Footagesus
 • Special thanks to the WindUI team for the beautiful documentation and library.

-Note: Maintained by jxckyz.
+Note: Maintained by Jxckyz.
 Stay tuned for future updates and feature enhancements!